George S. Boutwell: Early Civil War years

 Boutwell attended the Peace Conference of 1861 in Washington, D.C., which attempted to prevent the impending Civil War, and served as a liaison between the federal government and Massachusetts Governor John Albion Andrew in April 1861.
 In the peace conference, he angrily rejected Southern proposals favoring the extension of slavery and its enforcement in northern states, arguing that "the Union is not worth preserving" if such measures are needed to do so.

 In June and July 1862, Boutwell served on a military commission in the Department of War, investigating irregularities in the quartermaster's department of General John C. Frémont, who commanded the Union Army's Department of the West.
 Assistant Quartermaster Reuben Hatch, whose brother was a political supporter of President Abraham Lincoln, had been defrauding the department, and the commission was established on Lincoln's order to forestall a court martial.
 Boutwell spent two months in the army camp at Cairo, Illinois, under conditions he described as "disagreeable to an extent that cannot be realized easily" because of flooding and unsanitary conditions.
 The commission cleared Hatch.

 In July 1862, while he was still in Cairo, Boutwell was appointed the first Commissioner of Internal Revenue by President Lincoln.
 He spent his eight months in that post organizing the new Internal Revenue Bureau.
-He was described by Secretary of the Treasury Salmon P. Chase as having the "highest obtainable ability and integrity", and oversaw the growth of the bureau to some 4,000 employees; it was the largest single office department in the government.
+He oversaw the growth of the bureau to some 4,000 employees, the largest department in the government, and Secretary of the Treasury Salmon P. Chase praised him for having the "highest obtainable ability and integrity".

+On August 6, 1862, at the "Great War Meeting" at the U.S. Capitol in Washington, D.C., Boutwell gave a speech titled, "Treason the Fruit of Slavery", in which he said that, if not for slavery, "there would have been no treason; and when slavery should cease to exist, there will be no traitors.
+That is the beginning and the end of the war, slavery in the beginning, freedom in the end.
+This statement was notable because Boutwell was the only one of the eleven speakers, including Abraham Lincoln, at the meeting who mentioned slavery or emancipation.
+At the time, Lincoln knew that he would issue the preliminary Emancipation Proclamation, but he considered it too soon to advocate for emancipation himself.
+"Nonetheless, a solid case can be made that the president himself knew in advance and approved what Boutwell would say, as one part of the process of molding public opinion in support of the dramatic act he took when he announced the [preliminary] Emancipation Proclamation on September 22".

 Boutwell decided in 1862 to run for the United States Congress.
 The campaign was dominated by the issue of emancipation, which Boutwell strongly advocated.
 He won a comfortable (55–40%) victory over Charles R. Train, a conservative former Republican.
 He resigned as internal revenue commissioner in March 1863 to take his seat in the U.S. House.